|

 discontinue the diet.
 It merely means discontinue the

-hypnotic therapy for the diet until the insomnia has been
+hypnotic treatment for the diet until the insomnia has been

 eliminated.